patriciogonzalezvivo/lygia/README.md

 ## Flexible how?

-There are some functions which behaviour can be change using `#defines` keyword before including it.
-For examples, [gaussian blurs](filter/gaussianBlur.glsl) are usually are done in two passes, so by default perform only 1D kernerls, but in the case you are interested on performing a 2D kernel all in the same pass you will need to add the `GAUSSIANBLUR_2D` keyword in the following way.
+There are some functions whose behaviour can be changed using the `#defines` keyword before including it.
+For example, [gaussian blurs](filter/gaussianBlur.glsl) are usually are done in two passes.
+By default, these are performed on their 1D version, but in the case you are interested on using a 2D kernel, all in the same pass, you will need to add the `GAUSSIANBLUR_2D` keyword this way:

 ```glsl